-The eco-friendly materials we use can be divided into two main groups - recycled and bio-based plastics.
+The eco-friendly materials or sustainable materials we use can be divided into two main groups - recycled and bio-based plastics.
 Let's have a closer look at both groups to find out which products are affiliated with them.

 Since 2014, Skaza increased the use of recycled materials by no less than 150%.
 Every year, we process more than 5 thousand tons of plastics, half of which is recycled.
 To put this into perspective, take note that by using one ton of recycled plastic instead of oil-based plastic, we reduce CO2 greenhouse gas emissions by 494 kg and save 10,000 kWh of energy, as evident in the LCA (life cycle analysis) of our products.